La Spezia is located right on the border between Liguria and Tuscany not far from Cinque Terre, Pisa and Florence.

 The village of Lerici, with its castle and the Archaeological Museum, can be reached by ferry or bus from La Spezia.

 March 17-19, Fiera di San Giuseppe, the fair lasts for 3 days and attracts visitors from all parts of the region.
 You will find all kinds of goods on the stalls that are set up at the public gardens and along the adjacent streets and the seafront promenade.

 The Palio del Golfo, a rowing competition which takes place every year on the first Sunday of August.

 This car park is situated under the railway station and is open 24/7.

 Fee: €1.50/h (€0.60/h at night)

-10 minutes’ walk to the station, free shuttle bus.
+A 10 minutes’ walk from the station.